 Stem cells are lost in translation Translation, the process of protein synthesis, has long been thought of as a housekeeping function, performed similarly by most cells.
 We broke that paradigm using a new technology that allowed for the quantification of protein synthesis within single cells in vivo.
 Using this technology we discovered that hematopoietic (blood-forming) stem cells in the bone marrow synthesize new proteins much more slowly than other types of blood cells.
 Furthermore, we determined that low protein synthesis is crucial for maintaining the regenerative activity of hematopoietic stem cells.
 This was a novel and conceptually important mechanism not previously known to regulate stem cells.
 Building upon this discovery, it is now known that low protein synthesis is a broadly conserved feature of somatic stem cells that promotes regeneration in multiple tissues.
 These discoveries, which were published in Nature, uncovered a new world of biology that has set the stage for our current studies.

 The science of tidying up Why are stem cells so sensitive to increased protein synthesis?
 Recent discoveries from our research reveal that stem cells produce fewer misfolded proteins than other cells.
-We discovered that even a modest accumulation of misfolded proteins impairs the regenerative activity of stem cells.
-Misfolded proteins can contribute to the development of many neurodegenerative diseases, including Alzheimer’s and Parkinson’s disease.
-Our discoveries raise the possibility that misfolded proteins may also be at the root of many other types of degenerative, malignant and age-related blood diseases.
+We discovered that even a modest accumulation of misfolded proteins, which can aggregate and become toxic, impairs the regenerative activity of stem cells.

 Keeping stem cells fit How do stem cells stay fit?
 A new breakthrough from our lab published in Cell Stem Cell, revealed that cell culture rapidly and massively increases protein synthesis within blood-forming stem cells.
 This enormous protein stress contributes to the inability to grow and expand these stem cells outside the body, which has limited their availability for patients that could benefit from stem cell transplants.
 To cope with this stress, stem cells activate the gene Hsf1 , which helps restore equilibrium and maintain stem cell fitness.
 Small molecules that super-activate Hsf1 enable us to grow high-quality stem cells for prolonged periods.
 We also found that Hsf1 gets activated within stem cells during aging to keep them fit throughout life.
 These discoveries will hopefully improve clinical outcomes for patients in need of stem cell transplants and could one day be leveraged to prevent blood disorders and boost immunity in older adults.